whelan-low/tp/docs/UserGuide.md

 | Parameters   | NAME, EMAIL, STUDENTID | The value of the attribute that the user have to provide after the prefix.                                                                        |
 | Index        | 1, 3                   | The position of the student in the list it is referencing.
 Eg. Index 1 of tutorial class `T01` refers to the 1st student in the `T01` class list. |

-Here are symbols used in the commands: (TODO)
+Here are symbols used in the commands:

 | Symbol | Example         | Description                                                                          |
 |--------|:----------------|--------------------------------------------------------------------------------------|